 The March 17, 2020 City Council meeting was held without verbal comment allowed during the meeting.
 This decision was made to protect the public health of the community, City staff and Council.

-North Bend City Hall temporarily closed public facing counters beginning on Tuesday, March 17, 2020, in accordance with public health recommendations, in order to ensure resident and staff safety and reduce the spread of COVID-19.
+On March 16, 2020, Mayor Rob McFarland signed Executive Order #1 stating that beginning, Tuesday, March 17, 2020, North Bend City Hall temporarily closed public facing counters in accordance with public health recommendations, in order to ensure resident and staff safety and reduce the spread of COVID-19.
 Employees who are able to work remotely are encouraged to do so.
 Those unable to perform their job duties remotely will receive full pay for now during the “stay home” directive.

 All Commission and Committee meetings have either been cancelled until further notice or are being shifted to virtual meetings, effective March 18, 2020.